 5 tasty mushrooms to find in Wales Wales has the perfect mushroom growing climate.
 You'd reasonably expect to come across over 20 different kinds in one walk.
 For a feast of foraging, you've come to the right place says Daniel Butler from Fungi Foray's.
 Cepe or porcini Porcini Mushroom Porcini grow along woodland edges and hedge bottoms from August to November.
 They're very tasty and arguably best when dried, or bottled in oil as an antipasti.
 I once picked 50kg of porcini in 20 minutes, so there's plenty for everyone.
 Chanterelles Chanterelle by Steve Garrington This aromatic mushroom has a delicate flavour that cooks prize highly.
 They grow around silver birch or beech trees and are often found along the banks of woodland streams.
 Best picked after heavy summer rain and widely available between July and October.
 Chicken of the woods This is one of the most easily recognised edible species, resembling a stack of yellow dinner plates emerging from the bark of a mature tree.
 It grows in summer and you can find it a few centimetres from the ground or six feet high.
 Wood blewit Wood blewit by Steve Garrington Found around hedge bottoms and under deciduous and conifer trees, it emerges later than many autumn species and can carry on growing well into the New Year.
 The flavour of the wood blewit is so strong its often used as a herb, or is paired with red meat like venison.
 Parasol Parasol mushroom by LJWDevon One of the most immediately identifiable mushrooms emerges like a drumstick – a rounded head on a tall stalk.
 As it grows, the head unfurls until it resembles a Victorian lady’s frilly umbrella (this unfurling continues after picking in the basket).
 A summer treat, lovely on toast with some tasty home-churned butter, lemon and black pepper.
 Note: Wild food foraging should only be undertaken with a guided expert.Find out more about food & drink in Wales Enjoy this?
 Share it with friends Related items Food foraging in Wales Writer Charles Williams reveals the delights you can find for free on a guided foraging trip.
 Wales on Film Wales has been host to hundreds of films.
 Here are some of those scene-stealing performances.
-Things to do in autumn Discover what makes autumn in Wales so special.
 Great barbecue beaches Here are 10 barbecue beaches, but any combination of sand, sea and sausages does it for us.
 Welsh afternoon tea We’ve picked a few places where you can enjoy afternoon tea in style.
 Great Welsh seafood From markets and restaurants to boat trips and sea safaris, Wales does a sumptuous line in seafood.
 Marc Evans’ Wales The director of Visit Wales’ TV advertising campaigns tells us what’s special about Wales.